SichengShenPersonal/Data-Warehouse-Project-AWS/README.md

 4. **time**: This table provides time-related data that links to the songplay events, which can be derived from the `ts` column in `staging_events`.
    **Columns**: `start_time`, `hour`, `day`, `week`, `month`, `year`, `weekday`.

+# **Example Analytical Queries**

+The structured star schema database enables Sparkify to analyze user engagement and song popularity in various ways.
+Below are some example queries highlighting potential insights Sparkify’s analytics team can gain from this data:

+1. **Top Played Songs**
+   This query identifies the most frequently played songs on the platform, helping Sparkify determine which songs resonate most with users.

+2. **Peak Usage Hours**
+   This query analyzes the time of day with the highest user activity by hour, revealing peak times when users are most active and likely to engage with the app.

+These analyses provide Sparkify valuable insights into user behavior and preferences, supporting data-driven decisions to optimize content and user experience.